 c) AB Configuration:

-This AB set-up is the configuration where two omi-directional/cardioid microphones are pointed in left and right to capture the stereo image of audio recordings.
+This AB set-up is the configuration where two omi-directional/cardioid microphones are pointed in the left and right to capture the stereo image of audio recordings.

 3) Storage Features